 I am an Assistant Professor of Quantitative Ecology at Auburn University, where I study the movements, habitat use, and population dynamics of wildlife.
-I am particularly interested in the wintering ecology of birds, especially those reliant on grasslands or fire-dependent ecosystems.
+I am particularly interested in the wintering ecology of birds, especially those reliant on grasslands or early-successional vegetation.
 Some of my past work includes monitoring lesser prairie-chicken translocations, building interactive habitat conservation tools, and modeling woodcock flight altitudes.

-In addition to my research, I also provide statistical consulting within the College of Forestry, Wildlife, and Environment, and will teach WILD 5750 starting in Spring 2026.
+In addition to my research, I also provide statistical consulting within the College of Forestry, Wildlife, and Environment, and teach several courses on statistics and ecology.

 My CV is available here, and I can be contacted via email here.